 Retirement is generally recognized as a part of the American Dream.
 We grow up, we work, we retire, and we die.
 It’s just another part of the rhythm of life.
 But is the hope of an easy life of retirement something Christians should cling to?

-The model that the culture seems to point toward for retirement (at least if I can trust the ads on television) is one of complete leisure once I quit working for rest of my life.
+The model that the culture seems to point toward for retirement (at least if I can trust the ads on television) is one of complete leisure, once I quit working, for the rest of my life.

 Yet even before sin came into the world, God told humans to work (Gen 1:28).
 Idleness and dissipation do not appear to be a part of the divine design for humans.